csstools/postcss-plugins/plugins/css-prefers-color-scheme/README.md

 <script>prefersColorSchemeInit()</script>
 ```

+> [!TIP]
-⚠️ Please use a versioned url, like this : `https://unpkg.com/css-prefers-color-scheme@9.0.0/dist/browser-global.js`
+> Please use a versioned url, like this : `https://unpkg.com/css-prefers-color-scheme@9.0.0/dist/browser-global.js`
-Without the version, you might unexpectedly get a new major version of the library with breaking changes.
+> Without the version, you might unexpectedly get a new major version of the library with breaking changes.

 [Prefers Color Scheme] works in all major browsers, including Safari 6+ and
 Internet Explorer 9+ without any additional polyfills.